 Remember, these are there to set you free.

 PS.
 Update.
 This was written nearly 10 years ago.
 These self disciplines have been my constant companion since then.
 I can rely on me to hold me to them.
-In my work as an Integrity Architect I help you construct your own self disciplines.
+In my work as a mentor and coach I can help you construct your own self disciplines.